-Ralph Hendrix, Vice President & Executive Director
+Ralph Hendrix, Director of Finance

 Ralph is a retired regulator and banker, having served for 25 years with the Office of the Comptroller of the Currency, a Bureau of the U.S. Treasury Dept. In 2006, he retired as Senior Vice President & Chief Credit Examiner with Zions Bancorporation.

 Carrie Treggett, Programs Manager

 Carrie is a California State Licensed Guide Dog Mobility Instructor.
 She came to D4D in 2011 from her previous position as the Northwest Field Manager for Guide Dogs for the Blind, serving 170 guide dog teams.
 Her 15 years of service with Guide Dogs included all aspects of dog training and client services.

 Diane Ketcham, Programs Coordinator

-Diane’s project management skills have been very helpful in many areas of D4D’s services, including client development, fundraising, as well as in documenting many essential functions within our programs.
-As an active volunteer throughout her life, volunteerism has provided Diane with personal enjoyment and enrichment in addition to a fulfilling opportunity to give back to the community.
+Diane’s project management skills have been very helpful in many areas of D4D’s services, including client development, fundraising.
+As well as in documenting many essential functions within our programs.
+As an active volunteer throughout her life, volunteerism has provided Diane with personal enjoyment and enrichment.
+In addition, to a fulfilling opportunity to give back to the community.
 Diane shares this same enthusiasm and passion in her work at D4D.

 Christina Hobson, Trainer

 Furthermore, her interest and work in our program has spanned many years, and as we obtained the resources to hire a new professional trainer, she felt that D4D offered a wonderful opportunity to work with these great assistance dogs assisting our deserving clients.
 Since joining our program, she has made a tremendous impact on our training programs.

 Cindy Sevilla, Assistant Trainer

 Cindy has been a long time volunteer with D4D, as well as a Guide Dog Puppy Raising Group leader for many years.
 As a certified American Red Cross First Aid and CPR instructor, Cindy has trained D4D clients in first aid classes for dogs as part of our training programs.
 She has trained our staff in human and dog first aid to ensure our ability to address emergency situations.
-She and her family have been long time supporters of our program.
+Also, she and her family have been long time supporters of our program.

 Hayley Sevilla, Assistant Trainer

 Hayley has been a long time Guide Dog puppy raiser with her mother, Cindy, and has worked with her as a Co-Leader in supporting her Guide Dog group.
 Her interest in dog training lead her to participate in search and rescue training as well as work as a veterinary technician for local veterinary care providers.

-Stephanie Perkins, Foster Care Leader, Trainer
+Stephanie Perkins, Canine Training Partner Program Leader, Trainer

 Her supportive and encouraging teaching style has greatly benefited this program, developing the skills of all our foster care families.
 Stephanie also volunteers as a trainer for both dogs and clients.
-Prior to coming to D4D, she spent 9 years as a Guide Dog puppy raiser.
+Lastly, prior to coming to D4D, she spent 9 years as a Guide Dog puppy raiser.